Refactor an on-premises application to an Azure App Service web app and a SQL managed instance

 SQL Managed Instance supports Contoso's technical requirements and goals.

-Their managed instance will provide 100 percent compatibility with their current deployment, while moving them away from SQL Server 2008 R2.
+The SQL managed instance will provide 100 percent compatibility with their current deployment, while moving them away from SQL Server 2008 R2.

 Contoso can take advantage of their investment in Software Assurance and using the Azure Hybrid Benefit for SQL Server and Windows Server.